-SECTION 1.
+- SECTION 1.
 Recitals Incorporated.
-The City Council finds and determines the foregoing recitals to be true and correct and hereby incorporates them into this Ordinance.
+The City Council finds and determines the foregoing recitals to be true and correct and hereby incorporates them into this Ordinance. - SECTION 2.

-SECTION 2.
 Temporary Moratorium Extended.
-From the effective date of this urgency Ordinance and continuing for a period of 60 days (unless extended) or until [(a) the effective date of Ordinance No. or (b) the effective date of any City adopted regulations concerning revised rent review procedures, rent stabilization, just cause evictions, relocation assistance or other protections for tenants and property owners alike], Ordinance No. 3140, as amended by Ordinance No. 3143 shall remain in full force and effect.
+From March 9, 2016 to March 31, 2016 (unless extended further), Ordinance No. 3140, as amended by Ordinance No. 3143, and extended by Ordinance No. 3144, shall remain in full force and effect. - SECTION 3.

-SECTION 3.
 Authority for Enacting this Urgency Ordinance.
-This urgency Ordinance is enacted pursuant to the City of Alameda's general police powers, Section 3-12 of the Charter of the City of Alameda, Article XI of the California Constitution and Government Code Section 36937.
+This urgency Ordinance is enacted pursuant to the City of Alameda's general police powers, Section 3-12 of the Charter of the City of Alameda, Article XI of the California Constitution and Government Code Section 36937. - SECTION 4.

-SECTION 4.
 Severability.
 If any section, subsection, sentence, clause or phrase of this Ordinance is for any reason held by a court of competent jurisdiction to be invalid or unconstitutional, such decision shall not affect the validity of the remaining portions of the Ordinance.
-The City Council declares that it would have passed this Ordinance and each section, subsection, sentence, clause and phrase thereof, regardless of the fact that one or more sections, subsections, sentences, clauses or phrases may be held invalid or unconstitutional.
+The City Council declares that it would have passed this Ordinance and each section, subsection, sentence, clause and phrase thereof, regardless of the fact that one or more sections, subsections, sentences, clauses or phrases may be held invalid or unconstitutional. - SECTION 5.

-SECTION 5.
 Effective date.
 Rents within the City of Alameda (as to certain residential rental units) and all evictions within the City of Alameda (as to all residential rental units) on or after the adoption of this Ordinance shall be subject to this Ordinance and, as an urgency Ordinance, this Ordinance becomes effective immediately upon its adoption at a first reading by a four-fifths vote of the City Council.

 Mayor of the City of Alameda

 Attest:

 Lara Weisiger, City Clerk

-I, the undersigned, hereby certify that the foregoing Ordinance was duly and regularly adopted and passed by the Council of the City of Alameda in a regular meeting assembled on January 5, 2016, by the following vote to wit:
+I, the undersigned, hereby certify that the foregoing Ordinance was duly and regularly adopted and passed by the Council of the City of Alameda in a regular meeting assembled on the 1st day of March, 2016, by the following vote to wit:

 AYES;

 NOES;

 ABSENT:

 ABSTENTIONS:

-IN WITNESS WHEREOF, I have hereunto set my hand and affixed the official seal of said City this day of , 2016.
+IN WITNESS WHEREOF, I have hereunto set my hand and affixed the official seal of said City this 2nd day of March, 2016.

 Lara Weisiger, City Clerk City of Alameda

 Approved as to form:

 Janet C. Kern, City Attorney City of Alameda